-EMM has completed a review of mine noise from Mannering Colliery within the surrounding community based on attended measurements conducted on 11 June 2019.
+EMM has completed a review of mine noise from Mannering Colliery within the surrounding community based on attended measurements conducted on 17 December 2019.

 The applicability of noise limits was assessed in accordance with the site's PA with reference to Mannering Colliery's meteorological station located to the north of the site.
-In accordance with the PA, noise limits were applicable during all nine measurements.
+In accordance with the PA, noise limits were applicable during all six measurements.

-The assessment of noise contributions from site included consideration of modifying factors for certain noise characteristics, where relevant, and in accordance with the NPfI.
+The assessment of noise contributions from site included consideration of modifying factors for certain noise characteristics such as low frequency noise, where relevant, and in accordance with the NPfI.
+Modifying factors were found to be not applicable at all monitoring locations.